ibm-cloud-docs/cloud-databases/reference-service-endpoints.md

 ## Enabling Service Endpoints

 If you only wish to use connections over the public internet, you do not have to enable Service Endpoints on your {{site.data.keyword.cloud_notm}} account.
-If you want to enable private networking on your deployments you will need to follow the instructions in the Service Endpoint documentation under [Enabling your account for using Service Endpoints using IBM Cloud CLI](/docs/services/service-endpoint?topic=service-endpoint-getting-started#cs_cli_install_steps).
+If you want to enable private networking on your deployments, you need to follow the instructions in the Service Endpoint documentation under [Enabling your account for using Service Endpoints using IBM Cloud CLI](/docs/services/service-endpoint?topic=service-endpoint-getting-started#cs_cli_install_steps).

-Currently, enabling Service Endpoints on your account is a manual step handled by support ticket.
+Currently, enabling Service Endpoints on your account is a manual step that is handled by support ticket.
 Once you have completed the [request](/docs/services/service-endpoint?topic=service-endpoint-getting-started#cs_cli_install_steps), you can check on the status of the ticket by going to your [Support](https://cloud.ibm.com/unifiedsupport/cases/manage) page on {{site.data.keyword.cloud_notm}}

 ## Provisioning with Service Endpoints